citusdata/citus_docs/ref_arch/multi_tenant.rst

 Many companies with web applications cater not to end users, but to other businesses with customers of their own.
 When many clients with similar needs are expected, it makes sense to run a single instance of the application to handle all the clients.

 A software-as-a-service (SaaS) provider, for example, might desire to run one instance of its application on one instance of a database and provide web access to multiple customers.
 In such a scenario, each tenant's data can be isolated and kept invisible to other tenants.
 This is efficient in three ways.
 First application improvements apply to all clients.
 Second, sharing a database between tenants uses hardware efficiently.
-Last, it is simpler to manage a single database for all tenants than a different database server for each tenant.
+Last, it is much simpler to manage a single database for all tenants than a different database server for each tenant.

 However, a single relational database instance has traditionally had trouble scaling to the volume of data needed for a large multi-tenant application.
 Developers were forced to relinquish the benefits of the relational model when data exceeded the capacity of a single database node.